 Section 2.
 Personnel Committee

-Members of the Personnel Committee shall be appointed by the Council and the committee shall consist of at least five non-negotiated civil service employees. .
+Members of the Personnel Committee shall be appointed by the Council and shall consist of at least five non-negotiated civil service employees. .

 Membership on the Personnel Committee shall be for a two-year period, but not limited to one term.